-- The master and slave disks of the secondary controller can be called /dev/hdc and /dev/hdd, respectively.
+• The master and slave disks of the secondary controller can be called /dev/hdc and /dev/hdd, respectively.
 Newer IDE controllers can actually have two channels, effectively acting like two controllers.

-- The first XT disk is named /dev/xda.

-- The second XT disk is named /dev/xdb.

-The partitions on each disk are represented by appending a decimal number to the disk name: sda1 and sda2 represent the first and second partitions of the first SCSI disk drive in your system.
+The partitions on each disk are represented by appending a decimal number to the disk name: sdal and sda2 represent the first and second partitions of the first SCSI disk drive in your system.